lannonbr/toast-linaria/readme.md

 The `build` npm script will use the `linaria` CLI to parse all of the JS files and compile CSS files out.
 The build step would create a `public/src/pages/index.js` file.

+> Note: Linaria's CLI doesn't use Toast's babel config, so I added a `.babelrc` file to add the `@babel/preset-react` preset so it will understand JSX.

 In the code snippet, we then add a `<link>` tag using `react-helmet` to import the CSS file.

 Finally, we use the `linaria/babel` preset during a Toast build to rewrite the `className` fields to map to the generated class strings from Linaria.